SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 She stops the tears that had started along with the thoughts.

-Getting up, she then enters silently into the establishment.
+Getting up, she then enters silently into the establishment, leaving her cloak outside on the ground.

 *I loved when Pinkie brought me here to show off how cool the pony version of her house was.*